Fatigue and its effect on mental health

 Signs you are suffering from mental fatigue are likely to include:

-- You are feeling overwhelmed – Sights, smells, sounds, mental activity, movement and listening to others simply swamp you.
+- Feeling overwhelmed – Sights, smells, sounds, mental activity, movement and listening to others simply swamp you.
 You miss details.
 You will not take in information well and make mistakes.
 If you are feeling overwhelmed.
 Take time out.
 If at work, take a break somewhere quiet and away from others.
 Use your breaks, your lunch hour.
 Take a brisk walk and move away from your work station and all digital devices etc.

-- You forget, even the smallest of things – Forgetfulness can happen when your brain is so busy, that it cannot create memories.
+- Forgetting, even the smallest of things – Forgetfulness can happen when your brain is so busy, that it cannot create memories.
 If your brain is processing too much information at once it cannot do this function.
 Later on though, your brain will process and make the memories while you sleep.

 - The last straw! – When you are fatigued and have been working at full capacity for too long, it is possible you will just explode.
 It may be the last straw that broke the camels back, so please be mindful of taking on too much load.
 Good bosses and managers delegate.
 Don’t forget this applies at home too.